JacekBialek/PriceIndices/cran-comments.md

 ## Package update

-* Bug fixes: graphical result of the **compare_indices_list** function has been corrected (a label concerning the X-axis is now named 'date')
-* References have been updated in the case of the *generate* function.
-* A wrong example concerning the *geksgaqi_splice* function has been deleted.
+* Bug fixes: a new parameter has beed added to the function 'price_indices' (*names*).
+It allows to compare e.g. the same splice multilateral index but for many different splicing methods (their names can be distinguished).

 ## Test environments
 * local OS (Windows 10 Home) install, R 3.6.3